mugishalinux/bank-licensing-compliance-system/DESIGN.md

 Every important action writes to the audit log.

-Audit records are never edited or deleted.
+Audit records are append-only and are never edited or deleted.

+Each audit entry stores:

+- acting user
+- action performed
+- timestamp
+- previous application state
+- new application state

 ---

 ### Why

-The system needs accountability and traceability.
+The system needs accountability and traceability because licensing decisions are sensitive and may later be reviewed as legal evidence.

+---

+### Trade-off

+Append-only logs improve trust and traceability, but correcting mistakes becomes harder because records cannot simply be edited.

 ---